Q. What is the current status of same-sex marriages in California?

 Q. What is the current status of domestic partnerships in California?

 A. If you are already in a domestic partnership, it will not automatically become a marriage.
 You must go through the formal legal steps required for any couple to marry, though you are also free to remain solely domestic partners if you do not wish to marry.
+Domestic Partners have the same rights as married partners from the date of filing for the couples Domestic Partnership.

 Q. What about same-sex couples married before Proposition 8 or outside of California?